Recording Studio - FAQ

 3. Do we need to bring our own instruments?

-We have various instruments here at our recording studio; drums, bass, electric and acoustic guitars which you can use but in most cases you will probably feel more comfortable playing your own instruments.
+We have various instruments here at our recording studio; drums, bass, electric and acoustic guitars which you can use if you wish.
 We have a collection of valve and solid state guitar amps as well as amp modelers available.